keerthanapeddakotla/vt.energy/README.md

 ```

 # WARNING:
-## VT is NOT ready for general use.
+## VT is NOT fully available for self-hosting.
+We are moving our internal development to open source repository.
 We will announce a formal release when it is ready.

 ### We welcome contributors.
 Email to opensource@vt.energy